natenka/pyneng-book-en/docs/source/book/07_files/with.rst

     In [3]: f.closed
     Out[3]: True

-And of course, ``with`` construction can be used not only as a line-by-line reader, all methods that have been considered before also work:
+And of course, ``with`` statement can be used not only as a line-by-line reader, all methods that have been covered before also work:

 .. code:: python